next-page-tester/next-page-tester/README.md

 This warning means that your page renders differently between server and browser.
 This can be an expected behavior or signal a bug in your code.

+### Error: ReferenceError: fetch is not defined

+This warning means that your application during rendering process performs some network requests which have not been mocked.
+You should find them out and mock as needed.

 ## Todo's

 - Consider reusing Next.js code parts (not only types)